NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 For an extensive list of events take a look at [Mozilla's documentation](https://developer.mozilla.org/en-US/docs/Web/Events).

-Skills service add-skill-event endpoint responds with a comprehensive metatdata describing how that skill influenced user's skills posture. v-skills directive provides a way to capture that result via a callback method, for example:
+The Skills service add-skill-event endpoint responds with a comprehensive metatdata object describing how that skill influenced the user's skills posture.
+The v-skills directive provides a way to capture that result via a callback method, for example:

 ``` js{3}
 <input type="text"